Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## March 9th, 2019
 * Q&A: Are you going to add the ability to raise/lower parts of the landscape? https://www.youtube.com/watch?v=AEd2Rt5VDfk
+* Q&A: Are you guys planning to add any terraforming or digging? https://www.youtube.com/watch?v=DW0MT8G-wMI

+## December 19th, 2019
+* Q&A: Can we deform the terrain? https://www.youtube.com/watch?v=UDguGGIxs3c

 ## September 8th, 2020
 * Jace & Snutt Talk: Map Modding https://www.youtube.com/watch?v=4nzTdrIc2hg